Here’s How To Get Solid Browser Security [Update 2017]

 In the Privacy section, you can find the “Content settings…” button.
 This will take you to a whole host of options that concern your privacy and anonymity on the web.

 In the Cookies section, select “Keep local data only until you quit your browser”.
 If you are willing to cope with a loss in web browsing usability, you can select the “Block sites from setting any data” option.
-Lastly, we strongly recommend you check the “Block third-party cookies and site data” to prevent advertisers and potential cybercriminals from tracking you on the web.
+Lastly, we strongly recommend you check the “Block third-party cookies and site data” to enjoy secure browsing without advertisers and potential cybercriminals tracking you on the web.

 In the Plugin section, you can select the “Let me choose when to run plugin content”.
 This will give you more control over plugins and stop an infected plugin to pass the malware on your PC.